Josefinekihlstrom/LauraDay/README.md

 - A heading text of 'Thank You!'
 - A summary of the order including the following:
     - Order info with the order number and date.
-    - Order details with the name of the products, quantity and price of them each.
+    - Order details with the name of the products, quantity, and price of them each.
     - Delivery address.
-    - Billing info including order total, delivery cost and grand total.
+    - Billing info including order total, delivery cost, and grand total.
 - A button with the text of 'Back To Products' that links to the all products page.

 ### Profile page